In this extract from Jojo Moyes' bestselling novel, Lou meets Will Traynor for the first time

 What Will doesn't know is that Lou is about to burst into his world in a riot of colour.
 And neither of them knows they're going to change the other for all time.

-*LOU CLARK'S STORY CONTINUES IN AFTER YOU AND, COMING JANUARY 2018, STILL ME*
+*LOU CLARK'S STORY CONTINUES IN AFTER YOU AND THE BRAND-NEW BOOK STILL ME*

 Praise for Me Before You:

 'Magical and heartbreaking . . .
 Waterproof mascara essential' Marie Claire